30-Second Overview

 Reform Outcomes and Challenges

-Thirty years of reform have indeed lifted Taiwan’s higher education participation rate to among the highest in Asia.
-Diversified assessment has also reduced the structural risk of a single exam determining a student’s entire future, while the Star Plan has given students from rural and remote areas opportunities to enter top universities.
-Yet gaps in urban and rural resources, the influence of family socioeconomic status on learning achievement, and reliance on cram schools have not disappeared.
-Admissions pressure has merely changed form and continued to exist.
+Thirty years of reform have indeed boosted higher education enrollment rates to the forefront of Asia, and diversified assessment has reduced the structural risk of "one test determines life."
+The Star Project has also given students from remote areas the opportunity to enter top universities.
+However, issues such as urban-rural resource gaps, the impact of family socioeconomic status on learning achievement, and dependence on tutoring centers have not been resolved; college entrance pressure has simply changed form and continues to exist.

 Quantitative Achievements

-Taiwan’s literacy rate is close to 100%, and its higher education enrollment rate ranks among the highest in Asia.3 In international assessments such as PISA and TIMSS, Taiwanese students have long performed well in mathematics and science.4
+Taiwan's literacy rate is close to 100%, and higher education enrollment rates are among the highest in Asia.
+3 In international assessments such as PISA and TIMSS, Taiwanese students have consistently performed well in mathematics and science.
+4

-Low birth rates are the most difficult current shock.
-Declining births have forced small schools in rural and remote areas to face consolidation, made university recruitment difficulties severe enough that some institutions have exited the market, and produced an oversupply of teachers.
-The gap in educational resources between cities and rural or remote areas, the influence of family socioeconomic background on learning opportunities, and the digital divide in access to technology make educational inequality difficult to resolve.
-Although admissions competition has become more diversified in form, reliance on cram schools and student mental health remain hidden concerns.
+Declining birthrate is the most pressing shock.
+The decline in birth rates forces the merger of small schools in remote areas, and difficulties in university recruitment force some institutions to close.
+Teacher supply has also become oversupplied.
+The gap in educational resources between urban and remote areas, the impact of family socioeconomic background on learning opportunities, and the digital divide in access to technology make educational inequality difficult to resolve.
+Although college entrance competition has diversified in form, dependence on tutoring and student mental health issues remain hidden concerns.

 Special Education and Diverse Needs